Monetary policy

 July 23, 2021 - 3 min

-A medium-term rate hike in the eurozone is unlikely
+A medium-term increase in rates in the eurozone is unlikely.

 Share

-On interest rates, the ECB was unequivocally and emphatically dovish.
-There was never any doubt that the council would signal that rates will remain at rock-bottom for an extended period of time.
-But comparing the ECB's new forward guidance with historical data underscores how unlikely any increase in medium-term rates is.
+On interest rates, the ECB was unequivocal and emphatically dovish.
+There was never any doubt that the council would signal that rates would remain at rock bottom for an extended period.
+But comparing the ECB's new forward guidance with historical data underscores how unlikely any rate hike is in the medium term.
 The ECB expects interest rates to remain at their current levels or lower until three conditions are met.

-1. The ECB aims for "inflation to reach 2% well before the end of its projection horizon".
+1. The ECB aims for "inflation to reach 2% well before the end of its projection horizon."
 ECB President Christine Lagarde confirmed that this means the ECB wants to be confident that inflation will reach 2% in the second year of its three-year projection.
-Right now, the ECB is forecasting inflation of 1.4% in 2022, the second year of its current projection.
-So how likely is it that the ECB will raise its second-year forecast to 2%?
+At present, the ECB forecasts inflation of 1.4% in 2022, the second year of its current projection.
+So, what are the chances that the ECB will raise its forecast for the second year to 2%?
 Not much, if its past projections are any guide.
 The last time the ECB forecast 2% inflation for the second year was in December 2011, almost 10 years ago.

-2. The ECB wants to see 2% inflation "on a lasting basis over the remainder of the projection horizon".
-This means that the ECB must forecast 2% inflation for two consecutive years in the second and third years of its projections.
-The last time it did this was in June 2007.
+2. The ECB wants to see inflation at 2% "on a sustained basis over the remainder of the projection horizon."
+This means that the ECB must forecast inflation of 2% for two consecutive years in the second and third years of its projections.
+The last time it did so was in June 2007.
 The only other time was in 2005.

-3. More importantly, the ECB wants to be satisfied that "the progress made in core inflation is sufficiently advanced to be consistent with stabilizing inflation at 2% over the medium term."
+3. More importantly, the ECB wants to be satisfied that "progress made in underlying inflation is sufficiently advanced to be consistent with the stabilization of inflation at 2% over the medium term."
 In other words, expected inflation is not enough.
 The ECB wants to see actual inflation.
-In addition, it wants to see actual inflation in core goods and services, except energy and food.
+Furthermore, it wants to see actual inflation in core goods and services, excluding energy and food.

-Indirectly, the ECB's future interest rate guidance has implications for the future of its asset purchases.
+Indirectly, the ECB's future guidance on interest rates has implications for the future of its asset purchases.
 The ECB has said it expects to end net asset purchases shortly before it raises rates (although it will continue to refinance maturing bonds after that).
-As a result, the ECB's commitment on Thursday to keep interest rates lower for longer also amounts to a commitment to keep its net purchases in the bond market for longer.
+As a result, the ECB's commitment on Thursday to keep interest rates low for longer also amounts to a commitment to keep its net purchases in the bond market for longer.

-Eurozone core inflation has not exceeded 2% since the beginning of 2000
+Core inflation in the eurozone has not exceeded 2% since the beginning of 2000.